History Files

 AD 1960 - Present Day

-Perhaps remarkably, the Kanem empire survived in one form or another until the very start of the twentieth century.
-Then its territory was largely taken by France, while Borno went to Great Britain to be incorporated into the 'Northern Nigeria Protectorate', which neighboured the 'Southern Nigerian Protectorate' and its defeated Benin empire territory.
-In 1903 the French also gained Ouaddai-Chari, adding it and the rest of their gains to French Equatorial Africa.
-French control of Chad was fully secured by 1920, and remained in place until 11 August 1960, when Chad gained independence.
+Perhaps remarkably, the Kanem empire survived in one form or another - later being relocated to Bornu and rebuilt from there - until the very end of the nineteenth century.
+Then its territory was largely taken by France, while areas of Bornu went to Great Britain to be incorporated into the 'Northern Nigeria Protectorate', which neighboured the 'Southern Nigerian Protectorate' and its defeated Benin empire territory.

-(Information by Peter Kessler and the John De Cleene Archive, with additional information from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from Washington Post, and from External Links: BBC News, and BBC Country Profiles, and Chad, Death of a Dictator (Time Magazine), and President of the Republic of Chad (official website), and Barcelona Centre for International Affairs (CIDOB), and Chad (Rulers.org), and Chad (Zárate's Political Collections (ZPC)), and Unity 'the only way forward' (The Guardian), and Hissène Habré dies at 79 (BBC News), and Devastating floods (2022) (The Guardian).)
+(Information by Peter Kessler and the John De Cleene Archive, with additional information from Encyclopaedia Britannica (Eleventh Edition, Cambridge (England), 1910), from Washington Post, from The New Atlas of African History, G S P Freeman-Grenville (Israel, 1991), from The Times Atlas of World History, Geoffrey Barraclough (Ed, Hammond Inc, 1979), and from External Links: BBC News, and BBC Country Profiles, and The Cambridge History of Africa, Volume 3: from c.1050 to c.1600, Roland Oliver (Cambridge University Press Collection, 1977, and available via the Internet Archive), and Chad, Death of a Dictator (Time Magazine), and President of the Republic of Chad (official website), and Barcelona Centre for International Affairs (CIDOB), and Chad (Rulers.org), and Chad (Zárate's Political Collections (ZPC)), and Unity 'the only way forward' (The Guardian), and Hissène Habré dies at 79 (BBC News), and Devastating floods (2022) (The Guardian), and Foiled attack on presidential complex (The Guardian).)

 François 'N'Garta' Tombalbaye